dtxe/dsi_c5_playground/README.md

 Session #3: Git & GitHub

+## nothing changed to this file
+# this is the new version

 Initializing a Repository
 Create a new Git repository: git init
 Create a new branch called main while initializing: git init -b main